oasci/pitt-biosc1540-2024s/biosc1540/modules/prelims/nucleic-acids.md

     Two types of pentose are found in nucleotides, deoxyribose (found in DNA) and ribose (found in RNA).
     Deoxyribose is similar in structure to ribose, but it has an H instead of an OH at the 2′ position.
     Bases can be divided into two categories: purines and pyrimidines.
-    Purines have a double ring structure, and pyrimidines have a single ring.
+    Purines have a double-ring structure, and pyrimidines have a single ring.
     Source: LibreText: /bio.libretexts.org/@api/deki/files/965/Figure_03_05_01.jpg?revision=1

 The nitrogenous bases, important components of nucleotides, are organic molecules and are so named because they contain carbon and nitrogen.